 When the syrup is boiling and becoming translucent, add the vegetables.
 Simmer the relish for 10 minutes, stirring occasionally.

 Scoop the relish into clean, hot canning jars leaving 1/2-inch of head space.
 It is not necessary to sterilize the jars for this recipe.
 Screw on canning lids.
-Process in a boiling water bath for 10 minutes.
+Process in a boiling water bath for 10 minutes (adjust the canning time if you live at a high altitude).
 Once the jars are processed and sealed, Sweet Pepper and Cucumber Relish will keep at room temperature for up to 1 year.
 It is still safe to eat after that, but the quality will decline.
 Once opened, store the jars in the refrigerator.

 Alternatively, skip canning the jars in the boiling water bath and instead put them into the refrigerator.
 The relish will keep in the fridge for up to 3 months.